Sir Howard Davies plans to "rise above this vulgar abuse" from Boris Johnson as he works to pick a site for a new runway or airport.

-Davies’ panel last month shortlisted Heathrow and Gatwick for a new runway but said it needed to do more work on the idea of a new hub in the Thames Estuary before ruling it in or out by the autumn.
+Sir Howard's panel last month shortlisted Heathrow and Gatwick for a new runway but said it needed to do more work on the concept of a new hub in the Thames Estuary before ruling it in or out by autumn.

-Davies yesterday argued that for a new airport to be built, the government would have to take over Heathrow and run it until the hub was finished, as the plan would doom Heathrow commercially.
+Sir Howard today repeated his view that building a new estuary airport would be disruptive and expensive.
+He argued that the government would have to take over Heathrow and run it while the new hub is built, as the new airport would doom Heathrow commercially.

 "It would be the biggest planning decision that London would make in a generation or more," he added.

 Whichever option the commission recommends in 2015, Sir Howard said the next government should have a draft planning statement ready "within months" to address "a significant capacity problem in the mid-2020s".

 The current government has asked Sir Howard to deliver his final recommendations after next year's general election, he added.

 When asked whether he could see a new runway at Heathrow built in his lifetime, 62-year-old Sir Howard raised a laugh with the quip: "I’m feeling reasonably healthy at the moment."